-Thomas Carter is a Senior Economist in the Canadian Economic Analysis (CEA) Department.
+Thomas Carter is a Principal Economist in the Canadian Economic Analysis (CEA) Department.
 His research interests include monetary and financial economics.
 He holds a Ph.D. in economics from Princeton University.

 Recent years have seen renewed interest in the regulation of interbank markets.
 A review of the literature in this area identifies two gaps: first, the literature has tended to make ad hoc assumptions about the interbank contract space, which makes it difficult to generate convincing policy prescriptions; second, the literature has tended to focus on ex-post interventions that kick in only after an interbank disruption has come underway (e.g., open-market operations, lender-of-last-resort interventions, bail-outs), rather than ex-ante prudential policies.

 In light of the financial crisis and its aftermath, several economists have argued that inflation-targeting central banks should reconsider the level of their inflation targets.
 While the appropriate level for the inflation target remains an open question, it’s important to note that any transition to a new target would entail certain costs.

 Conventional models imply that central banks aiming to raise inflation should lower nominal rates and thus stimulate aggregate demand.
 However, several economists have recently challenged this conventional wisdom in favour of an alternative “neo-Fisherian’’ view under which higher nominal rates might in fact lead to higher inflation.